Tuition and Financial Aid

 In partnership with the Graduate School of the Arts and Sciences, OHMA will also continue to offer one $5000 Oral History Merit Scholarship, awarded to an outstanding admitted student on the basis of their past achievement and promise in the program.

 No special application is required for either of these opportunities; all admitted students will be considered.

-The Columbia Oral History Alumni Association has also initiated a Student Recorder Fund for the 2016-2017 academic year, supporting an equipment scholarship for one incoming student.
+The Columbia Oral History Alumni Association has also initiated a Student Recorder Fund, supporting an equipment scholarship for one incoming student.